Delboy/DryDrops/README.md

     - The message section enables the user to send an email directly to dry drops.
     - All the fields are required.
 Failing to fill out any field will result in a message highlighting which field has been left blank.
     - Once all the fields are completed, hitting the 'Send Message' button will send the message.
-    - Both Dry Drops and the user will receive an email on completion, laying out who send the message and what was said.
+    - Both Dry Drops and the user will receive an email on completion, laying out who sent the message and what was said.

     ![Contact-Messaging](assets/images/contact-msg.png)